 As a land grant institution committed to teaching, research and outreach and engagement, Oregon State University promotes economic, social, cultural and environmental progress for the people of Oregon, the nation and the world (OSU, 2017).

-The Software Engineering program incorporates effective, research-supported pedagogy within a hands-on classroom and curriculum design; organizes opportunities for student and faculty outreach into the community of Central Oregon; and integrates economic, social, cultural and environmental issues through world-relevant coursework and professional practice.
+The Software Engineering program incorporates effective, research-supported pedagogy within a hands-on classroom and curriculum design, organizes opportunities for student and faculty outreach into the community of Central Oregon, and integrates economic, social, cultural and environmental issues through world-relevant coursework and professional practice.

 This mission is achieved by producing graduates competitive in the global economy, supporting a continuous search for new knowledge and solutions and maintaining a rigorous focus on academic excellence… (OSU, 2017)

-The Software Engineering program aspires to become a world-class educational experience that transforms its students into emerging leaders who can design and deliver large, scalable, high-performing, and maintainable software systems, which are in high demand across the global economy.
+The Software Engineering program aspires to become a world-class educational experience that transforms its students into emerging leaders who can design and deliver large, scalable, high-performing, and maintainable software systems (an area in high demand across the global economy).
 The cross-disciplinary, project-based curriculum design, integration with professional practice, synthesis of computer science topics, and incorporation of continuously evolving technologies supports the achievement of the OSU mission.

 …particularly in the three Signature Areas: Advancing the Science of Sustainable Earth Ecosystems, Improving Human Health and Wellness, and Promoting Economic Growth and Social Progress (OSU, 2017).